— Bridie Schmidt

 Want to buy a vehicle priced over the LCT and avoid paying the extra tax?
 There are a couple of provisions that could be considered “LCT loopholes”.

 The European Union has long pushed for Australia to scrap the tax, which it sees as discriminatory against European-made vehicles — particularly premium marques like Audi, BMW, Mercedes-Benz and Volvo.
-Removing the LCT has been one of the EU’s key demands in trade negotiations, alongside greater access for EU agricultural exports.
+Removing the LCT was one of the EU’s key demands in trade negotiations, alongside greater access for EU agricultural exports.

 However, scrapping the LCT remains politically sensitive.
 It brings in well over $1 billion a year for the federal budget, and removing it without a replacement would leave a noticeable revenue hole.
 There's also the optics of axing a tax that disproportionately affects wealthier buyers — not exactly vote-winning territory.